LEAF-BoiseState/janus/README.md

 *will be further populated to preform various statistical analysis

 minDistCity - takes a np array of SRP GCAM categories, returns np arry of distances to closest city cell

+# ABM Development
+##Classes:
+aFarmer - (a= agent) sets up farmer class with details on atrributes and functions of farmer dCell- (d = domain) - pixel with geographic information about terrain, and which agents are located

+FarmerClassMod and CropClass Mod are depricated

+##Crop functions:
+ReadCropCycle